Crowdtells

 Crude Oil all time high by...?

-Polymarket prices this December 31 at 9%.
-The reporting broadly agrees.
+Polymarket prices this December 31 at 15%.
+The market is more confident than the current reporting.

 What do the sources agree on?